Keplerjs/Kepler/README.md

 ### Kepler Environment
 Most of the logic and configuration modules are contained in the pkg *keplerjs:core* under the namespace **Kepler.** or **K.** is the same thing.
-Inside this namespace the general rule is that *Modules* or *Models* are capitalized.
+Inside this namespace the general rule is that *Modules* or *Models* are capitalized instead the configuration objects are lowercase.

-##### Client Models
+##### Models (client)
-Define "Class" for create new istances of Kepler objects:
+Define the "Classes" for create new istances of Kepler objects.
+For now these are based on the popular John Resig [Class.js](packages/keplerjs-lib/lib/Class.js).
+Usually in some kepler plugins these can be extended adding behaviors/methods using files having the same name combined with the name of plugin extends it. (example [Place_pois.js](packages/keplerjs-pois/client/Place_pois.js))
 * [K.Place](packages/keplerjs-core/client/Place.js)
+   define logic and manage data of the *places* shown on the map and UI
 * [K.User](packages/keplerjs-core/client/Ulace.js)

-Client Modules:
+  define logic and manage data of the *users* shown on the map and UI

+##### Modules (client):
+Contains *methods*, *subscriptions* and *business logic* that can be used in other parts of the code, often in views or other modules and model istances.
 * [K.Profile](packages/keplerjs-core/client/Profile.js)
+  define methods logic and manage data of the *logged user*
 * [K.Map](packages/keplerjs-core/client/Map.js)

-Client/Server Modules:
+  Manages and builds the primary leaflet with all its layers and controls

+##### Modules (client,server):
 * [K.Cache](packages/keplerjs-core/modules/Cache.js)
 * [K.Plugin](packages/keplerjs-core/modules/Plugin.js)
 * [K.Util](packages/keplerjs-core/modules/Util.js)

-Instead the configuration objects are lowercase.
+##### Configurations (client,server):
 * [K.settings](packages/keplerjs-core/settings.js)
 * [K.schemas](packages/keplerjs-core/modules/schemas.js)
 * [K.filters](packages/keplerjs-core/modules/filter.js)